JayTThib/Pikuma-2D-Physics-Engine-Course/README.md

-A 2D physics engine using SDL.
+A 2D physics engine using SDL to handle rendering and input.